 San Antonio is a city of 1.4 million people, but it can feel like a small town with its warm and friendly faces welcoming you.
-Historical landmarks, parks, a lively art scene, museums and annual festivals—whether you’re a foodie, amusement park adrenaline-junkie or art enthusiast, there’s something for everyone here.
+With the city’s historical landmarks, parks, lively art scene, museums and annual festivals, there’s something for everyone to enjoy here.

-San Antonio is home to a vibrant, diverse culture and features iconic landmarks like The Alamo and River Walk. it’s also just a short trip away from Austin or the beach.
+San Antonio is home to a vibrant, diverse culture and features iconic landmarks like The Alamo and River Walk.
+It’s also just a short trip away from Austin or the beach.
 San Antonio’s cultural personality is unique.
-Here, Mexican, European, Asian, African and Western traditions blend to create something not found anywhere else in the country.
-When you come to study in San Antonio, you are adding to a unique cultural blend that we love to celebrate here.
+Mexican, European, Asian, African and Western traditions blend to create something not found anywhere else in the country.
+When you come to study in San Antonio, you are adding to a unique cultural environment that we love to celebrate here.

-- Everything is bigger in Texas – San Antonio is the second biggest city in Texas and the seventh largest in the nation.
-Its metro area is twice the size of Chicago and it has a population of 2.4m—that’s more than the entire state of New Mexico!
+• Everything is bigger in Texas – San Antonio is the second biggest city in Texas and the seventh largest in the nation.
+Its metro area is twice the size of Chicago and it has a population of 1.4m—that’s more than the entire state of New Mexico!

-- Business is boomin’ – San Antonio is the headquarters of six Fortune 500 companies which include Valero Energy, Andeavor (formerly known as Tesoro Corp), USAA, iHeartMedia, NuStar Energy and CST Brands, Inc.
+• Business is booming – San Antonio is the headquarters of six Fortune 500 companies including Valero Energy, Andeavor (formerly known as Tesoro Corp), USAA, iHeartMedia, NuStar Energy and CST Brands, Inc.

-- Three centuries of history – 2018 marks the tricentennial year for the city of San Antonio, celebrating 300 years of San Antonio’s history, arts, culture and heritage.
+• Three centuries of history – 2018 marked the tricentennial year for the city of San Antonio, celebrating 300 years of San Antonio’s history, arts, culture and heritage.

 The Shops at La Cantera